-Solving large social problems through comparatively smaller graphic exhibitions of violence has long had its place in history and fiction, from Roman gladiatorial bouts to Suzanne Collins’ trilogy of young-adult novels (Ever heard of The Hunger Games?).
+Solving significant social problems through comparatively smaller graphic exhibitions of violence has long had its place in history and fiction, from Roman gladiatorial bouts to Suzanne Collins’ trilogy of young-adult novels (Ever heard of The Hunger Games?).
 The question remains whether a communal therapy can manipulate or effectively change society.
 The sad truth is humans bore easily, and once they’ve seen a person torn to shreds by lions or riddled with arrows a few dozen times, they’ll probably lose interest and create some of their own crime.
 Violent distractions such as this provide only a temporary fix until humanity goes back to finding other ways of destroying itself.
 Of course, this hasn’t happened yet to the society of The Purge.
 Set in 2022, people still believe in the healing powers of this event, referred to as “The Annual Purge.”
 TV personalities and many citizens thank the government for allowing it, firmly believing in its grander curative properties.
-Detractors question whether it was designed to wipe out the poor and sick who cannot afford to protect themselves, therefore resulting in the slow extermination of the lower classes.
+However, detractors question whether it was designed to wipe out the poor and sick who cannot afford to protect themselves, resulting in the lower classes’ slow extermination.